collapsed-stacks/startups/questions/12005/why-did-netflix-s-dvd-business-not-offer-pay-per-rental-service.md

 - tagged: `business-model`
 - score: 1

-<p>I'm doing some random thought experiments on the DVD rental industry (what there is left of it, now that Blockbuster and Walmart are long-gone), and I got to thinking: <strong>among the various dvd-by-mail rental services out there, why is their go-to model the monthly subscription?</strong>  </p>
+I'm doing some random thought experiments on the DVD rental industry (what there is left of it, now that Blockbuster and Walmart are long-gone), and I got to thinking: **among the various dvd-by-mail rental services out there, why is their go-to model the monthly subscription?**

-<p>For example, Netflix's lowest plan was 2 DVDs per month at a price of $2.50 per disc ($4.99/mo).
-Why not offer to rent discs individually for $2.50 per disc, and maybe offer bulk discounts to encourage loyalty and reduce costs? </p>
+For example, Netflix's lowest plan was 2 DVDs per month at a price of $2.50 per disc ($4.99/mo).
+Why not offer to rent discs individually for $2.50 per disc, and maybe offer bulk discounts to encourage loyalty and reduce costs?

-<p>Any thoughts on this?
+Any thoughts on this?
 Is this to reduce friction in continued payments? e.g. if someone is paying monthly they're less likely to stop paying in general.
-Or maybe this model reduced incentive for theft?</p>
+Or maybe this model reduced incentive for theft?

-<p>Is it possible they were missing out on some customers who only wanted to rent a movie once every 3 months?  </p>
+Is it possible they were missing out on some customers who only wanted to rent a movie once every 3 months?

-<p>Thanks for indulging my questions :)</p>
+Thanks for indulging my questions :)

 ## Answer 12008